We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The company’s devices and accessories also feature a range of software platforms, which allow hearing healthcare professionals and individuals to adjust the device’s settings.
-These platforms consist of four programs:
+The company’s software platforms allow hearing healthcare professionals and individuals to adjust the device’s settings.

 The brand also offers FLEX: TRIAL, a free take-home trial program, to customers through their partnered hearing specialists.

 To buy a Unitron hearing aid, a person should first undergo a personalized hearing test to determine whether they have hearing loss.
-They can then make an appointment with a Unitron hearing healthcare professional in their area.
+They can then make an appointment with a Unitron hearing healthcare professional.

 During the appointment, a hearing specialist will test the person’s hearing, offer advice, and fit them with the proper hearing aids based on their needs.

 With the FLEX: Trial program, an individual can take home a hearing device to try risk-free for 2 weeks.

 A person can also use an accompanying app to give user ratings and adjust the device’s settings as they adapt to everyday listening situations.

 In the follow-up appointment after the trial, the hearing specialist will analyze the collected data and recommend an appropriate hearing aid for an individual.

 Unitron offers a 3-year warranty on all its products, protecting them against loss, damage, and failure.
 Buyers must bring the device with the warranty card to a Unitron-authorized hearing specialist.